idealogica/lavanda/readme.md

 * it's extendable: different kinds of data types and controls can be easily added

 It uses [laravel-form-builder](https://github.com/kristijanhusak/laravel-form-builder) for forms management.

+### Demo

+You can visit [project demo page](http://www.idealogica.ru/lavanda/admin) and use it without any restrictions.
+Database is restored every hour.

 ### Installation